 Summer programs might sound like a fair-weather endeavor, but assistant director Brian Degon and operations manager Kristin Goppel are on the job year-round, with two support staffers.
 “We start revamping the registration systems in the fall, and get going on program planning,” says Degon.
 “On January 1, the phone explodes.”

-With almost 30 sessions running from late June to early August, these residential and day programs draw on almost every sector of WPI’s operations—from marketing and IT to residential services, catering, security, and health services.
+With almost 30 sessions running from late June to early August, these residential and day programs draw on almost every sector of WPI’s operations—from marketing and IT to the Housing & Residential Experience Center, catering, security, and health services.

 The summer programs staff works with Admissions, Athletics, and the Office of Multicultural Affairs to bring more than 1,500 young people age 7-17 to campus for a fun mix of academics, activities, and personal development.
 In all, more than 100 staffers are involved, including about 50 undergraduate program assistants, or PAs.